arnavgautam/TreeHacks2015/HOLs/HOL-GettingStartedWindowsAzureStorage/HOL.md

 	_Configuring Logging Options_

-	> **Note:** The diagnostics logs are saved in a blob container named **$logs** in your storage account.
+	> **Note:** The diagnostic logs are saved in a blob container named **$logs** in your storage account.
 For information about accessing the $logs container, see [About Storage Analytics Logging](http://msdn.microsoft.com/en-us/library/windowsazure/hh343262.aspx).

 <a name="Ex2Task4" />